romanova-maria/challenge-frontend-engineer/README.md

 <img src="./mock-2.png" style="width:100%;background-color:white;" />

 Remember these are only mockups.
 At parcelLab we expect from our frontend engineers to have a feeling for good UI/UX and give them the freedom of creation.
 You can design these views as you would like.
-(Also the map is just a bonus...)
-You can style it as you wish and make use of the data that you see in the order.json file!
+Make sure to make use of the data that you see in the order.json file!
+What makes sense to show to the user?

 ## Our Expectations
 You might be wondering after reading the scenario, how much effort and time we expect you to invest in this task.
 We know that you likely have a job, a life (I mean you are not a backend developer afterall), further open job applications and other things that require some of your valuable time.
-Therefore you should not spend more than 4 hours on this task.
+Therefore we do not expect you to spend more than around 4 hours on this task.

 Just for you to have a understanding about the scope we expect, here a list for each level you might be applying for: